cloudfoundry/log-cache-release/README.md

 registers with the [GoRouter](https://github.com/cloudfoundry/gorouter) at `log-cache.<system-domain>` (e.g. for bosh-lite `log-cache.bosh-lite.com`).

-It can be deployed in CF Deployment with the provided [operations file](manifests/operations/deploy-in-cf.yml).
+It can be deployed in CF Deployment with the following command.

-The following command will deploy Log Cache in CF.

 ```
 bosh \